A wide shot of a ceramics studio, featuring students working with pottery wheels and other tools.

 Description

 This course provides a forum for in depth critiques and exploration of students' individual directions within the context of sculptural practice.
 Both technical and conceptual input will be given on a tutorial basis.
 Group discussions, readings, slide/video presentations, field trips and visiting lecturers may augment this class.
 Enrolled students will be assigned a studio space in the Columbus building.
 A maximum of 15 students will be admitted per semester.
-Enrollment is by application only.
+IMPORTANT: This course requires instructor consent.
+Please do not email the instructor directly.
+Instead, fill out the form found at this link, https://tinyurl.com/yjpm32ww, to submit your portfolio and application before the deadline.

 Class Number